 Mankato State University- Bachelors of Arts, History & Philosophy

-Metropolitan State University, Bachelor of Arts, Addiction Studies
+Minnesota State University, Mankato, Bachelor of Science, Psychology

 We all carry a life story that wants to be expressed and genuinely heard.
 Danielle is passionate about creating a safe space for clients to tell their story in a judgement free zone.
 Danielle helps her clients gain access to the meaning of their life story, to problem solve what is no longer working in their life, and develop a path moving forward that is rooted in the personal strengths and values of each client and family.
 She is committed to providing respectful, authentic, and creative therapeutic services to every client she supports.